Skip to content

 When should I start using payroll automation software?

 Payroll automation software becomes necessary when manual payroll processing is causing errors, consuming more time than the team has available, or when the business expands into a new state or hires its first international employee.
 The practical inflection point for most businesses is around 10 employees.
-Above it, the payroll complexity from varying deductions, different overtime eligibility, and growing benefits elections makes consistent manual execution increasingly difficult.
+Above that, varying deductions, different overtime eligibility, and growing benefits elections make consistent manual execution increasingly difficult.
 Any business operating in more than one state should automate before expanding.

 Can automatic payroll processing handle multiple state tax requirements?